Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

-Key limitations included \textbf{difficulties meeting exact UI specifications, generating cross-platform-compatible designs}, and producing flexible, dynamic code instead of hard-coded solutions.
-Backend integration was also cited as unreliable, with failures to connect Application Programming Interfaces (APIs) even when valid tokens were provided. \quoting[P11]{I couldn't get it to connect to the OpenAI API, even with the right key.}
+In addition to generation errors (e.g.,difficulties meeting exact UI specifications), participants described integration as the primary bottleneck.
+Backend connections, APIs, and deployment pipelines were frequently unreliable, even when inputs were correct. \quoting[P11]{I couldn't get it to connect to the OpenAI API, even with the right key.}

-Participants also raised concerns about \textbf{system-level integration and sharing}.
-Database connections and tool interoperability were particularly challenging, with conflicting suggestions from different AI models creating confusion. \quoting[P1]{Plugging AI code into my system is tricky.
+System-level integration further introduced new coordination challenges.
+Participants reported conflicts across tools, where outputs generated by different AI systems interfered with each other, requiring manual reconciliation. \quoting[P1]{Plugging AI code into my system is tricky.
 Databases are the worst.
 The UI might look fine, but the database connection almost always breaks with wrong queries.
 I end up fixing it manually.
-And when I use different tools like Claude in Cursor and GitHub Copilot, they don't talk to each other — one undoes or misreads what the other did, and I'm stuck deciding which to trust.} Sharing prototypes also proved unreliable; while local builds worked, cloud deployment was often fragile, hindering collaboration. \quoting[P9]{It works locally, but cloud deployment just keeps breaking.}
+And when I use different tools like Claude in Cursor and GitHub Copilot, they don't talk to each other; one undoes or misreads what the other did, and I'm stuck deciding which to trust.} These breakdowns were amplified during deployment.
+While local prototypes often functioned as expected, cloud deployment and scaling introduced instability and failure points. \quoting[P9]{It works locally, but cloud deployment just keeps breaking.}

-Another reliability concern was \textbf{AI's overconfidence and tendency to hallucinate}, producing incorrect or irrelevant code with unwarranted certainty.
-Non-coders risked missing these errors altogether. \quoting[P8]{If you can't read code well, you may not even notice when it's wrong.}

-\textbf{AI codebases also tended to become bloated over time}, generating redundant or unnecessary code that slowed performance and caused context loss.
-Large projects exceeding 5{,}000 lines were particularly prone to these issues. \quoting[P13]{It can balloon into something unmanageable.
-The AI just keeps adding stuff, and before you know it, the code's bloated and a pain to work with.}
+Participants also noted that AI-generated codebases tend to grow in unstructured ways over time, accumulating redundant or unnecessary code that degrades maintainability and obscures system logic, particularly in larger projects. \quoting[P13]{It can balloon into something unmanageable.
+The AI just keeps adding stuff, and before you know it, the code's bloated and a pain to work with.} Finally, compared to traditional design tools like non-AI Figma, AI-generated layouts lacked pixel-level fidelity and adaptability across screen sizes, requiring manual correction.